siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/JBoss/README.md

 # JBoss Application Server

 JBoss Application Server is a open-source application server for Java EE.
-This plug-in interacts with the jboss-cli command line tool to provide access to JBoss operational and configuration tasks through the IBM UrbanCode Deploy process designer.
+This plug-in interacts with the jboss-cli command line tool to provide access to JBoss operational and configuration tasks through the IBM DevOps Deploy process designer.

 **Platform Support:**

-* This plug-in is supported to run on all operating systems supported by both the IBM UrbanCode Deploy agent, except for z/OS, and the JBoss AS jboss-cli tool.
+* This plug-in is supported to run on all operating systems supported by both the IBM DevOps Deploy agent, except for z/OS, and the JBoss AS jboss-cli tool.
 * This plug-in is supported to run against JBoss Application Server v6.1 or higher